mttaggart/everlive-docker/03-my-image/README.md

 FROM node:10
 ```

-We want to include our folder of code inside the image.
+We want to include our website folder inside the image.
 We can do that with the `COPY` instruction.

 ```
 COPY my-website /my-website